-- g.
-Amend Section 10.907 "Development Standards" subsection (5), "Floor Area Ratio" subsection (a) to clarify the minimum FAR if an adopted transit station area plan exists, and the development site is located within 1⁄2 mile walk distance of the station.
-Also clarify the minimum FAR if a transit station area plan has not been adopted, or the site is more than a 1⁄2 mile walk from the station.
+g.
+Amend Section 10.907 "Development Standards" subsection (5), "Floor Area Ratio" subsection (a) to clarify minimum FAR within 1⁄2 mile and outside a 1⁄2 mile of a station.
 All other subsections shall remain unchanged.
-The revised text shall read as follows: - (5) Floor Area Ratio
+The revised text shall read as follows:

+(5) Floor Area Ratio

-- (a) The total minimum floor area ratio of buildings on a development site shall not be less than .50 square feet of floor area to 1 square foot of the development site (.50 FAR) if an adopted transit station area plan exists and the site is within the 1⁄2 mile walk distance of the station.
+(a) The total minimum floor area ratio of buildings on a development site shall not be less than .50 square feet of floor area to 1 square foot of the development site (.50 FAR) if an adopted transit station area plan exists and the site is within the 1⁄2 mile walk distance of the station.
 If a transit station area plan has not been adopted, or a site is more than a 1⁄2 mile walk from the station development shall have a minimum FAR of .35.
-The FAR shall apply to the following uses: - 1.
-All non-residential uses [except those excluded in Section 10.907(5)(e)] - 2.
+The FAR shall apply to the following uses:

+- 1. All non-residential uses [except those excluded in Section 10.907(5)(e)] - 2.
 Non-residential uses of multi-use developments. - 3.
 Residential uses of mixed-use developments. - h.
-Amend Section 10.907 "Development Standards" subsection (6), "Parking Standards" subsection (a), table for residential development to establish a minimum of 1 parking space per unit, and a maximum of 1.6 parking spaces per dwelling unit.
-Amend the office parking ratio to require a maximum of one parking space per 300 square feet of office space.
-Also amend the parking standards for restaurants and nightclubs by adding different parking requirements based upon whether the site is located within 800' of single family zoning.
-If it is, then a new parking ratio of a minimum of one parking space per 150 square feet of restaurant/nightclub space is required.
-For all other sites, there is no minimum parking required.
-The maximum parking ratio established for restaurants and nightclubs remains unchanged at one space per 75 square feet of space.
-In addition, amend the maximum parking ratio for retail uses to one per 250 square feet.
-Parking for all other non-residential uses is also modified.
-The maximum is now set at the minimum required in Table 12.202, without a 25% increase in the number allowed.
-Reorganize and add text in subsection (c) to describe where parking, maneuvering and driveways are allowed.
+Amend Section 10.907 "Development Standards" subsection (6), "Parking Standards" subsection (a), table for residential development to establish a minimum of 1 parking space per unit and amend parking standards for Restaurants/Nightclubs.
+Reorganize and add text in subsection (c) to describe where parking and maneuvering is allowed.
 Reorganize and add text in subsection (d) to require on-street parking.
-Add a new subsection (n) to disallow front loaded garages and parking pads for individual residential single-family and multi-family dwellings, along public or private streets.
+Reorganized and add subsection (n) to disallow front loaded garages and parking pads for individual residential multi-family dwellings.
 All other subsections shall remain unchanged.
-The revised text and new subsections shall read as follows: - (6) Parking Standards - (a) New permitted uses within this zoning overlay district shall be required to meet the minimum/maximum number of off-street parking spaces as follows: All square footage is measured as "gross footage".
+The revised text and new subsections shall read as follows:

+(6) Parking Standards

+(a) New permitted uses within this zoning overlay district shall be required to meet the minimum/maximum number of off-street parking spaces as follows: All square footage is measured as "gross footage".

-USE MINIMUM/MAXIMUM NUMBER OF PARKING SPACES Residential Minimum of 1 and a Mmaximum of 2 1.6 parking spaces per dwelling unit.
-Office Maximum of one (1) parking space per 225 300 square feet of office space.
+USE MINIMUM/MAXIMUM NUMBER OF PARKING SPACES Residential Minimum of 1 and a maximum of 1.6 parking spaces per dwelling unit.
+Office Maximum of one (1) parking space per 300 square feet of office space.
 Mixed-use developments and multi-use developments of residential and office uses may share parking spaces as per Section 12.203.
-Restaurants/Nightclubs For all sites within 800' of single family zoning, Mminimum of one (1) parking space per $\frac{125}{150}$ square feet of restaurant/nightclub space, but no more than For all other sites, no minimum.
+Restaurants/Nightclubs For all sites within 800' of single family zoning, minimum of one (1) parking space per 150 square feet of restaurant/nightclub space.
+For all other sites, no minimum.
 Maximum of one (1) space per 75 square feet.

-Retail Maximum of one (1) space per $\frac{185}{250}$ square feet.
-All Other Non-Residential Uses The maximum number of parking spaces permitted is listed as the minimum amount required in the Table 12.202, per non-residential use , plus 25%.
+Retail Maximum of one (1) space per 250 square feet.
+All Other Non-Residential Uses The maximum number of parking spaces permitted is listed as the minimum amount required in the Table 12.202, per non-residential use.

 (c) No surface parking or maneuvering space shall be permitted within any required or established setback, or between the permitted use and the required setback, except that driveways providing access to the parking area may be installed across these areas.
-It is the intent that these driveways be as nearly perpendicular to the street right of way as possible to minimize intrusion into the landscaped area, and for pedestrian safety.
+It is the intent that these driveways be as nearly perpendicular to the street right-of-way as possible to minimize intrusion into the landscaped area, and for pedestrian safety.